Dr. Demento: Influence

 Dr. Demento is known for bringing parodist "Weird Al" Yankovic to national attention.
 In 1976, after Hansen spoke at Yankovic's school, Yankovic sent him a tape of parodies.
 The first song, "Belvedere Cruisin", prompted a positive listener response and led to further recordings.
 Hansen then funded Yankovic's first EP, Another One Rides the Bus, which led to a record deal.
 Hansen appears in several of Weird Al's music videos and the movie UHF.

 Other artists who gained exposure via Dr. Demento include Barnes & Barnes ("Fish Heads"), Ogden Edsl, Larry "Wild Man" Fischer, Larry Groce ("Junk Food Junkie"), Elmo and Patsy ("Grandma Got Run Over by a Reindeer") and Weird Paul Petroskey.
 The show revived novelty hits overlooked by mainstream radio and promoted earlier artists like Benny Bell, Spike Jones, Tom Lehrer, and Stan Freberg.

 Frank Zappa, a major influence, appeared several times as a guest.
 Upon Zappa's 1993 death, the entire show was devoted to his work for the first time.
 Other memorable episodes featured Spinal Tap, Screamin' Jay Hawkins, and Mel Brooks.

-Dr. Demento was parodied on Mr. Show with Bob and David as "Dr. Retarded," and is featured as an expert on "paranormal monster parties" music.
+Dr. Demento was parodied on Mr. Show with Bob and David as "Dr. Retarded", and is featured as an expert on "paranormal monster parties" music.

 Rainn Wilson played Dr. Demento in the film Weird: The Al Yankovic Story.
+Hansen himself appeared as Dr. Demento on season 2 episodes 6 and 15 of Georgie and Mandy's First Marriage.